 The Daffodil Lamp

-This is a selection of pictures showing the making and construction of the 16 inch diameter daffodil lamp (636 pieces of glass).
+This is a selection of pictures showing the making and construction of the 16 inch diameter daffodil lamp which has 636 pieces of glass.

-Although many would expect making these lamps would take time (which is correct) the process isnt completely understood so heres a few examples of the build up to making one of these tiffany lamps starting from the top pictures.
+Although many would expect making these lamps would take time the process isn’t completely understood therefore, here’s a few examples of the build up to making one of these tiffany lamps starting from the top pictures.

-Finally the pictures of the lamp taken in different locations, time of day and postions to show the depth of colours, reflections and domination of light in a room.
+Finally the pictures of the lamp taken in different locations, time of day and positions to show the depth of colours.
+These reflections have the domination of light in a room.